This post may contain affiliate links. Please read our disclosure policy.

 Make the Frosting

-• Meanwhile, make your icing.
-In a stand mixer with the paddle attachment add the dairy-free cream cheese, butter, vanilla extract, lemon zest and juice.
-Beat on medium for 2-3 minutes until light and fluffy.
-Next, slowly add the powdered sugar and beat on high for 2-3 minutes until combined.
-Transfer the icing to the fridge until your cake is completely cooled.
+• In a stand mixer with the paddle attachment, add the dairy-free cream cheese, butter, vanilla extract, lemon zest, and lemon juice.
+Beat on medium for 2 to 3 minutes until light and fluffy.

 • To finish, smooth a generous amount of icing and smooth out with an offset spatula evenly across the cake.
-Once you’ve iced the cake, sprinkle with the chopped pecans, cut into squares and enjoy!
+Once you’ve iced the cake, sprinkle with the chopped pecans, cut into squares, and enjoy!

 Notes